JanLahmann/Qoffee-Maker/README.md

     - `IBMQ_API_KEY`: the API Key for [IBM Quantum](https://quantum-computing.ibm.com/account)
 3. Run the container image with the specified environment variables: `docker run --name qoffee --rm -p 8887:8887 --env-file .env qoffee`

 Now you can start using the Qoffee Maker GUI under http://localhost:8887 (the login token is shown in the StdOut of the docker container).
 After logging in to Jupyter, you have to select _qoffee.ipynb_ and then you have to click the rocket icon to _Activate App Mode_.

+Enjoy your Quantum Coffee. ☕️

 ## Installation on RasQberry (draft):